joabelucena/ml-spec-ppay/README.md

     access_key="<your_access_key_here>"
     secret_key="<your_access_key_here>"

+### Required access
+This application starts several services on AWS and some access are required for the user to have.
+Those access are listed bellow:
+- IAMFullAccess
+- AmazonS3FullAccess
+- AmazonAthenaFullAccess
+- AmazonKinesisFullAccess
+- AmazonKinesisFirehoseFullAccess
+- AWSGlueConsoleFullAccess
+- CloudWatchEventsFullAccess
+- AWSLambda_FullAccess

 ### Known bugs and needed improvements
 - Account alias querying not working, so `account_alias` and `account_id` were hardcoded;
 - IAM role definition could be better, however, the time wasn't enough to get this section better.
 So other aspects were priorized like code organization and better framework usage;